lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

  * DTag (if present).

-Then, the fragment receiver may determine the fragment delivery reliability option that is used for this fragment based on the Rule ID in that fragment.
+Then, the fragment receiver may determine the fragment delivery reliability mode that is used for this fragment based on the Rule ID in that fragment.

 Upon receipt of a link fragment, the receiver starts constructing the original unfragmented packet.
 It uses the FCN and the order of arrival of each fragment to determine the location of the individual fragments within the original unfragmented packet.
 A fragment payload may carry bytes from a SCHC compressed IPv6 header, an uncompressed IPv6 header or an IPv6 datagram data payload.
 An unfragmented packet could be a SCHC compressed or an uncompressed IPv6 packet (header and data).
 For example, the receiver may place the fragment payload within a payload datagram reassembly buffer at the location determined from: the FCN, the arrival order of the fragments, and the fragment payload sizes.
 In Window mode, the fragment receiver also uses the W bit in the received fragments.
 Note that the size of the original, unfragmented packet cannot be determined from fragmentation headers.

 Fragmentation functionality uses the FCN value, which has a length of N bits.
 The All-1 and All-0 FCN values are used to control the fragmentation transmission.
 The FCN will be assigned sequentially in a decreasing order starting from 2^N-2, i.e. the highest possible FCN value depending on the FCN number of bits, but excluding the All-1 value.
 In all modes, the last fragment of a packet must contain a MIC which is used to check if there are errors or missing fragments, and must use the corresponding All-1 fragment format.
 Also note that a fragment with an All-0 format is considered the last fragment of the current window.

 If the recipient receives the last fragment of a datagram (All-1), it checks for the integrity of the reassembled datagram, based on the MIC received.
-In No ACK, if the integrity check indicates that the reassembled datagram does not match the original datagram (prior to fragmentation), the reassembled datagram MUST be discarded.
+In No-ACK, if the integrity check indicates that the reassembled datagram does not match the original datagram (prior to fragmentation), the reassembled datagram MUST be discarded.
 In Window mode, a MIC check is also performed by the fragment receiver after reception of each subsequent fragment retransmitted after the first MIC check.

-### No ACK
+### No-ACK
-In the No ACK mode, there is no feedback communication from the fragment receiver.
+In the No-ACK mode, there is no feedback communication from the fragment receiver.
 The sender will send all the fragments of a packet without any possibility of knowing if errors or losses have occurred.
 As, in this mode, there is no need to identify specific fragments, a one-bit FCN is used.
 Consequently, the FCN All-0 value is used in all fragments except the last one, which carries an All-1 FCN and the MIC.
 The receiver will wait for fragments and will set the Inactivity timer.
 The receiver will use the MIC contained in the last fragment to check for errors.
 When the Inactivity Timer expires or if the MIC check indicates that the reassembled packet does not match the original one, the receiver will release all resources allocated to reassembling this packet.
 The initial value of the Inactivity Timer will be determined based on the characteristics of the underlying LPWAN technology and will be defined in other documents (e.g. technology-specific profile documents).

-### The Window modes
+### ACK-Always and ACK-on-Error
-In Window modes, a jumping window protocol uses two windows alternatively, identified as 0 and 1.
+In ACK-Always or ACK-on-Error, a jumping window protocol uses two windows alternatively, identified as 0 and 1.
 A fragment with all FCN bits set to 0 (i.e. an All-0 fragment) indicates that the window is over (i.e. the fragment is the last one of the window) and allows to switch from one window to the next one.
 The All-1 FCN in a fragment indicates that it is the last fragment of the packet being transmitted and therefore there will not be another window for this packet.

-The Window mode is further refined in two different reliability option modes: ACK-on-error and ACK-always.
+This section is divided in two parts, which define ACK-Always and ACK-on-Error modes, respectively.

 #### ACK-Always
 In ACK-Always, the sender sends fragments by using the two-jumping-windows procedure.
 A delay between each fragment can be added to respect local regulations or other constraints imposed by the applications.
 Each time a fragment is sent, the FCN is decreased by one.
 When the FCN reaches value 0 and there are more fragments to be sent after the one at hand, the sender sends the fragment at hand using the All-0 fragment format.
 It starts the Retransmission Timer and waits for an ACK.
 By contrast, if the FCN has reached 0 and the fragment at hand is the last fragment of the packet, it is sent using the All-1 fragment format, which includes a MIC.
 The sender sets the Retransmission Timer and waits for the ACK.